 - Somewhat reluctant to climb stairs

-An inflammation is a localized area of swelling, redness and pain that acts as a protective response at the point of an injury.
-An anti-inflammatory drug is one that reduces the symptoms associated with an inflammation.
-By contrast, an analgesic specifically targets pain without reducing inflammation or the associated rise in body temperature.
+Inflammation is a localized area of swelling, redness and pain that acts as a protective response at the point of an injury.
+An anti inflammatory product is one that reduces the symptoms associated with an inflammation thus delivering quick relief.
+By contrast, an analgesic specifically targets pain without reducing inflammation (so not anti inflammatory) or the associated rise in body temperature.

 The Cost Differences

 Due to the greater availability of human-formulated OTC anti-inflammatory drugs, they are typically less expensive than corresponding canine formulations.
 Humans consume far greater volumes of pharmaceutical drugs and therefore the competition and production costs affect the pricing.
-I caution you to not use price differences as the only factor in choosing medications for your pet.
+I caution you to not use price differences as the only factor in choosing medications, especially the anti inflammatory type, for your pet.

 According to the American Society for the Prevention of Cruelty to Animals, human-formulated NSAIDs “are the most common causes of pet poisoning in small animals, and can cause serious problems even in minimal doses.”
 Examples of NSAIDs include ibuprofen (Advil, Motrin), naproxen (Aleve), acetaminophen (Tylenol) and ketoprofen (Orudis), which in high doses, can cause permanent liver damage in dogs.

-According to the American Society for the Prevention of Cruelty to Animals, ibuprofen is the No. 1 cause of accidental poisoning in cats and dogs.
+According to the American Society for the Prevention of Cruelty to Animals, Advil & Motrin are the No. 1 cause of accidental poisoning in cats and dogs.

-When given to a dog, ibuprofen can cause stomach ulcers, internal bleeding, kidney failure and even death.
+When given to a dog, these products can cause stomach ulcers, internal bleeding, kidney failure and even death.